setsmdeveloper/SETSM/README.md

 Makefiles are provided for building SETSM with the Intel, PGI, GNU and Cray compilers.
 Select the appropriate Makefile.* based on the compiler you plan to use.
-Copy the selected file to Makefile and edit it if necessary to set the correct path to the TIFF library.
+Copy the selected file to Makefile and edit it if necessary to set the correct path to the TIFF and GeoTIFF libraries.
 SETSM can then be built simply by typing:
 ```
 make
 ```